FarronF/limerick-council-meetings/meetings/2024/07/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 20th May 2024.md

 **REPLY**: Limerick City and County Council are working in collaboration with Transport Infrastructure

-Ireland (TII) on proposed measures that, while not primarily aimed at reducing noise in the--- 11
+Ireland (TII) on proposed measures that, while not primarily aimed at reducing noise in the
+---
+11

 Glencairin area, are expected to improve the noise environment for communities living near